uccser/cs-field-guide/text/en/chapters/data-representation.md

 #### How much space will low quality images save?

 An image represented using 24 bit colour would have 24 bits per pixel.
 In 600 x 800 pixel image (which is a reasonable size for a photo), this would contain {math}600 \times 800 = 480,000 {math end} pixels, and thus would use {math}480,000 \times 24 bits = 11,520,000 {math end} bits.
 This works out to around 1.44 megabytes.
 If we use 8-bit colour instead, it will use a third of the memory, so it would save nearly a megabyte of storage.
-Or if the image is downloaded,then a megabyte of bandwidth will be saved.
+Or if the image is downloaded then a megabyte of bandwidth will be saved.

 8 bit colour is not used much anymore, although it can still be helpful in situations such as accessing a computer desktop remotely on a slow internet connection, as the image of the desktop can instead be sent using 8 bit colour instead of 24 bit colour.
-Even though this may cause the desktop to appear a bit strangely, it doesn’t stop you from getting whatever it was you needed to get done, done.
+Even though this may cause the desktop to appear a bit strange, it doesn’t stop you from getting whatever it was you needed to get done, done.
 Seeing your desktop in 24 bit colour would not be very helpful if you couldn't get your work done!

 In some countries, mobile internet data is very expensive.
 Every megabyte that is saved will be a cost saving.
 There are also some situations where colour doesn’t matter at all, for example diagrams, and black and white printed images.